mckennapsean/scorrplot/README.md

 To contribute to package development, please ensure you have a development environment that compiles the package.
 Then, download the code from GitHub into your own local folder.

-Once you have entered that local folder in your terminal, simply enter the following commands to re-compile and test the package with any edits you make to the source:
+Once you have entered that local folder in your terminal, simply enter the following commands from terminal to re-compile and test the package with any edits you make to the source:

     R
     devtools::load_all()